CollectionBuilder/cb-docs/docs/deploy/actions.md

 If a red "X" appears next to your commit, the build failed and your updates will not be deployed--the last working version of the site will still be live.
 Visit the Actions tab to see detailed information about the error to help debug the issue.

+You're all set, enjoy your site!

+*The information below provides more details about Actions in case you end up wanting to customize the workflow... if you used the Starter workflow, you don't need to read it!*

 ### Manually Add Action YAML

 Rather than using "Settings" > "Pages" to add the starter workflow, you can manually create the file.